Meany Hall

-Meany Hall has been the name of two buildings on the University of Washington Campus.
-The current Meany Hall is considered one of the region's premier performance facilities, highly acclaimed by artists and audience members alike for its outstanding acoustics and intimate ambiance.
-Individual performance venues include the 1,206 seat proscenium Katharyn Alvord Gerlich Theater, and the 238 seat Meany Studio Theatre.
+Meany Hall has been the name of two buildings on the University of Washington campus in Seattle.
+Individual performance venues include the 1,206-seat proscenium Katharyn Alvord Gerlich Theater, and the 238-seat Meany Studio Theatre.

 Meany Hall hosts international performers through Meany Center for the Performing Arts, as well as performers from the School of Drama, School of Music, Dance Program, and the Center for Digital Arts & Experimental Media.
 The lobby of Katharyn Alvord Gerlich Theater is adorned with the artwork from various artists, including Dale Chihuly, Jacob Lawrence, and Robert Rauschenberg.

 "Old" Meany Hall

 The original building, known now as "Old" Meany Hall, was situated between Memorial Way and 15th Avenue, directly across from Suzzallo Library.
 It was one of several buildings constructed on campus for the 1909 Alaska-Yukon-Pacific Exposition.
 Auditorium Hall, as it was then known, was an athletic arena where boxing matches and other competitions were held.
 The architects for the original building were Howard & Galloway, and it was built for a cost of $181,000.
 From 1909 to 1965, Meany had the largest capacity of any building on campus with 2,600 seats.
 After the exposition, the hall was used for student assemblies and for music and drama performances.

 The building was named for Professor Edmond S. Meany, a UW graduate and head of the history department, who was instrumental to the success of getting the exposition and many of the buildings on the UW campus.
-Because of Meany's dedication to the campus student newspaper, The Daily started an editorial campaign in 1909 to rename Auditorium Hall to Meany Hall, going so far as referring to the hall as "Meany Hall" in the news columns.
+Because of Meany's dedication to the campus, The Daily student newspaper started an editorial campaign in 1909 to rename Auditorium Hall to Meany Hall, going so far as referring to the hall as "Meany Hall" in the news columns.
 The Board of Regents resisted the name because no other campus building had been named for a living person.
-Meany himself wanted the building to be named Seward Hall, after William H. Seward, the man who bought Alaska from Russia.
+Meany himself wanted the building to be named Seward Hall, after William H. Seward, the U.S. Secretary of State who bought Alaska from Russia in 1867.
 On May 1, 1914, the regents relented and the hall was officially renamed at a ceremony held to mark Edmond Meany and his wife's 25th wedding anniversary.